-IB Diploma Programme
+IB Diploma Programme (Candidate)

-The program’s interdisciplinary focus encourages students to think critically, explore complex global issues, and develop a strong sense of ethical responsibility.
+The programme’s interdisciplinary focus encourages students to think critically, explore complex global issues, and develop a strong sense of ethical responsibility.
 Through the DP, students gain the skills and mindset they need to navigate an ever-evolving world and become active, compassionate, and lifelong learners.

 The DP curriculum is organized into six subject groups, offering a range of courses to provide students with a balanced and well-rounded education.
 Students must select one course from each subject group, ensuring a broad academic foundation.
 However, instead of a Group 6 subject (The Arts), students may choose an additional subject from Groups 1-4.